Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-If passed, Bill 6, the Education (Prioritizing Literacy and Numeracy) Amendment Act, 2025, would amend the Education Act to prioritize literacy and numeracy and ensure the province’s youngest learners receive the help they need as early as possible.
+The Education (Prioritizing Literacy and Numeracy) Amendment Act, 2025, amended the Education Act to prioritize literacy and numeracy and ensure the province’s youngest learners receive the help they need as early as possible.

 The Education Act specifies goals for Alberta’s education system and identifies the roles and responsibilities of the ministry, school boards, charter schools, independent schools, teachers, parents and students.